-Direct Federal will never call, email, or text you and ask for your Online Banking credentials.
+Direct Federal will never call, email, or text you and ask for your Online Banking credentials or verification code.
 If you receive a communication that fits this description, please call us 888.2DIRECT.

 A number of institutions have reported an increase in fraud attempts.
 These fraud attempts have followed three different scenarios, all of which are designed to ultimately provide the fraudsters access to people’s online and mobile accounts.
 We want to make you aware of these scenarios, and inform you what you can do to protect yourself.